aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 3. Go back to the Terminal window.
 If you have closed it or cannot locate it, open the Explorer menu and choose **Terminal >> New Terminal**.

-4. Make sure you are in the **02_deploy** folder in the Terminal, then type the following commmand, replacing ENDPOINT_NAME with the name you made a note of in the previous section.
+4. Run the following commmand, replacing ENDPOINT_NAME with the name you made a note of in the previous section.

 	```
-	python3 test.py ENDPOINT_NAME
+	cd ~/amazon-sagemaker-build-train-deploy/02_deploy && python3 test.py ENDPOINT_NAME
 	```

 	<img src="../images/module_02/test.png" alt="Open test script" width="800px" />